When I heard our young neighbors had just had their first baby. I thought to myself, “Baby blanket.” I needed to make them a baby blanket.

 Polk-ups was the only flannel blanket with hand-sewn edging that Mom made.
 All her other blankets were edged with machine-sewn decorative stitching.
 After she died, we found a stash of these blankets in her house, still waiting in reserve for the next baby who needed one of her blankets.
 Mom shared them generously, and all her grandchildren received them.
 She also happily sent along to us blankets as gifts for people she might never meet.

 I have made a number of this same style blanket over the years, and the process of making them always brings Mom to mind.
 From the moment I step out of the car to head into the fabric store, Mom is right beside me in my heart, ready to offer suggestions, but allowing me to decide for myself what this next blanket will be.

 As I pull out the ironing board, I feel grateful Mom taught me to iron, so the newly washed fabric will look crisp and neat.
-The actual sewing task is measurably easier because the fabric is smooth, flat, the edges easily lined up.
+The actual sewing task is measurably easier because the fabric is smooth and flat, so the edges easily line up.

 I set up the sewing machine Mom gave me, and fill the bobbin with thread, just as she taught me.
 Once I start sewing, I get to thinking of this new life I am honoring with a gift of my time, my experience, and my prayers.
 Will the parents understand what this gift is?
 Perhaps not.

 But what I know is that in the giving, in the making of this present, I’ve been given yet another gift as well, of thankfulness for what has been passed down to me, and what has been passed on.

 May you be lucky enough to have a “polk-ups” tradition, or something akin to it, in your life.
 And may you be even luckier if you are able to be part of passing on that tradition, even if the passing on is simply in the telling of the story.